 If you qualify, you may opt to have the IRS figure your tax and certain credits on Form 1040EZ (PDF), Form 1040A (PDF) or Form 1040 (PDF).
 This option is available even if you are not required to file a tax return but would like to request a refund of taxes paid or would like to claim certain tax credits, such as the earned income credit or the tax credit for the elderly or the disabled.
 For more information on having the IRS figure your tax and credits including information you should provide to the IRS and circumstances in which the IRS will not figure your tax, refer to Chapter 30 of Publication 17, Your Federal Income Tax for Individuals.

-After the IRS figures your tax, you will be issued either a refund if you overpaid your tax or a bill if you underpaid your tax.
+After the IRS figures your tax, you will either receive a refund if you overpaid your tax or a bill if you underpaid your tax.
 If you receive a bill, you can avoid interest and late-payment penalties if you pay the amount due within 30 days of the date of the bill or before the due date of the return, whichever is later.
-Note, however, that you may be charged a penalty for underpayment of estimated tax if applicable.
-Refer to Topic 306, Penalty for Underpayment of Estimated Tax, for more detailed information.
+Note however, that you may be charged a penalty for underpayment of estimated tax if applicable.
+Refer to Topic 306, Penalty for Underpayment of Estimated Tax, for more information.

 Page Last Reviewed or Updated: January 16, 2015